Is there any biological or natural treatment for rheumatic diseases such as lupus, scleroderma, and rheumatoid arthritis?

 When one side of the system is active and being stimulated by certain cytokines, the other side is inhibited.
 In cases of rheumatic disease, this system is out of balance and the cytokines are not balancing each other correctly.

-In certain cases, particularly for lupus, an analysis of triggers that may be aggravating symptoms is useful.
+In certain cases, an analysis of triggers that may be aggravating symptoms is useful.
 Usually food-sensitivities such as gluten and casein or dairy are important.
 We prefer blood testing for this analysis, as if there is a gluten sensitivity there should be a detectable protein or immunoglobulin in the blood.
 From a blood sample, a panel of tests is run against 100 foods to see if certain foods can be propagating (they don’t initiate it, but can make it worse) the immune system imbalance.
 While other doctors seem to like Vega testing or energetic testing for the foods, we prefer to see that the actual protein is there before making such a difficult lifestyle change.
 If the food sensitivities are there, the reconditioning and reprogramming of the immune system can make it so that the foods can usually be tolerated again in a few months.

 One of the best resources for patients who have rheumatoid diseases is a non-profit foundation called the Arthritis Trust of America.
 They have a wide variety of articles on their website, and although some may be a bit technical for the average reader, they provide a wealth of information on natural treatments for arthritis.
 Their website is www.arthritistrust.org.